ShellCode33/ArchLinux-Hardened/backups/ENROLL_USB_DEVICE.md

 echo 'KEYFILE_PATTERN="/root/luks_*.keyfile"' | sudo tee -a /mnt/etc/cryptsetup-initramfs/conf-hook
 ```

-We now have to configure `/etc/crypttab` and `/etc/fstab` the same way we did for the main computer.

 Run the following command to open the LUKS storage partition automatically at boot:

 ```